confluentinc/ksql/docs/installation/server-config/security.rst

 They are case-sensitive. e.g.
 ``ALLOW`` ``user Bob`` to ``WRITE`` to any ``TOPIC`` whose name is ``PREFIXED`` with ``fraud-``.

-Here, user Bob would be allowed to write to any topic whose name starts with fraud-, e.g. fraud-us, fraud-testing and fraud-.
+Here, user Bob would be allowed to write to any topic whose name starts with *fraud-*, e.g. *fraud-us*, *fraud-testing* and *fraud-*.
-Bob would not be allowed to write to topics such as production-fraud-europe, Fraud-us, etc.
+Bob would not be allowed to write to topics such as *production-fraud-europe*, *Fraud-us*, etc.

 Required ACLs
 ^^^^^^^^^^^^^